kanjieater/SubPlz/subplz/auto/readme.md

 # ===============================================
 # Global Logging Settings
 # ===============================================
-log:
+base_dirs:
+  logs: "logs"
+  cache: "cache"
+  # [REQUIRED] The folder on the HOST machine to watch for new .json job files.
+  watcher_jobs: "jobs"
-  # [REQUIRED] The directory where rotating log files will be stored.
+  # [REQUIRED] A directory on the HOST to move job files to if processing fails.
-  dir: "/mnt/rd/subplz/logs"
+  watcher_errors: "fails"

 # ===============================================
 # Settings for the Real-time Job Watcher
 # ===============================================
 watcher:
-  # [REQUIRED] The folder on the HOST machine to watch for new .json job files.
-  jobs: "/mnt/rd/subplz/jobs"

-  # [OPTIONAL] A directory on the HOST to move job files to if processing fails.
-  error_directory: "/mnt/rd/subplz/fails"

   # [REQUIRED] The mapping of paths from inside your Docker containers to your host machine.
   # This allows the script to translate container paths from Bazarr jobs to real host paths.